Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Topological Data Analysis

-\emph{Homology} is a fundamental concept from algebraic topology, allowing us to identify shapes that cannot be continuously deformed into each other.
-An extensive treatment is beyond our scope; informally, homology reveals the number of $k$-dimensional holes of a shape, for every integer $k$.
+Now that we have a suitable combinatorial object, we need to extract information from it and we do so using homology. \emph{Homology} is a fundamental concept from algebraic topology, allowing us to identify shapes that cannot be continuously deformed into each other.
+An extensive treatment is beyond our scope (see for example~\cite{edelsbrunner2010} for more details).
+Informally, homology reveals the number of $k$-dimensional holes of a shape, for every integer $k$.
 For $k=0,1, 2$, this corresponds to the number of connected components, tunnels, and cavities in the shape.
-Crucially, given a continuous map between two shapes, for instance, an inclusion from $X$ into $Y$, there is a well-defined map between these holes.
+Crucially, given a continuous map between two shapes (or, in this case, simplicial complexes), for instance, an inclusion from $X$ into $Y$, there is a well-defined map between the holes.
+Therefore, we can study the evolution of the homology in the filtration we obtained from data.

-In the pipeline of \gls{ph}, we build a sequence, called a filtration, of increasingly larger shapes $X_r$ for every scale parameter $r\geq 0$ and observe how holes of various dimensions appear and disappear when we consider the growth of $X_r$ as a continuous process.
 The resulting evolution of topological features can be represented as a \emph{barcode} (aka \emph{persistence diagram}), a collection of intervals (bars) that represent the lifetime of a hole within the filtration.
-The length of a bar is called the persistence of the corresponding topological feature.
+The length of a bar is called the \emph{persistence} of the corresponding topological feature.
+The filtration computed is stored as a matrix (called the \textit{boundary matrix}), and the barcode is computed via a special (i.e., with only specific operations allowed) Gaussian elimination (see, for example~\cite{bauer2017} for more details on the barcode computation).
+Crucially, the barcodes generated by \gls{ph} are stable.
+Therefore, we can define a meaningful distance on the data and on barcodes such that the distance between any two inputs bounds the distance between their corresponding barcodes~\cite{chazal2006}.
+Additionally, also the barcode's vectorization is stable~\cite{skraba2023a}.
+In practice, stability means that similar inputs result in similar outputs, ensuring that the extract information is robust against small perturbations of the input.